-Production rules and cycle time.
+2.2.1 Production Rules and Cycle Time.
 The cognitive processor is programmed in terms of production rules, and so an EPIC model for a task must include a set of production rules that specify what actions in what situations must be performed to do the task.
-Example production rules for the models described in this paper will be presented below.
-EPIC uses the Parsimonious Production System (PPS) interpreter, which is especially suited to task modeling work, as in the CCT models (Bovair, Kieras, & Polson, 1990).
-PPS rules have the format (<rule-name> IF <condition>

-THEN <actions>); the rule condition can test only the contents of the production system working memory.
-The rule actions can add or remove items from the working memory, or send a command to a motor processor.
-Examples will be given later in this paper.
+Example production rules for the models described in this article will be presented below.
+EPIC uses the Parsimonious Production System (PPS) interpreter, which is especially suited to task modeling work, as in the CCT models [Bovair et al. 1990].
+PPS rules have the format (⟨rule-name⟩ IF ⟨condition⟩ THEN ⟨actions⟩); the rule condition can test only the contents of the production system working memory.
+The rule actions can add or remove items from the working memory or can send a command to a motor processor.
+Examples will be given later in this article.

-The cognitive processor operates cyclically; at the beginning of each cycle, the contents of working memory are updated with the output from perceptual processors, and the previous cycle's modifications; at the end of each cycle, commands are sent to the motor processors.
-The duration of a cycle is a standard 50 ms, but EPIC can run in a mode in which the cycle duration is stochastic, with a standard mean value of 50 ms and all other time parameters scaled to this stochastic value.
-Unlike the MHP and many other production system architectures, on each cognitive processor cycle, PPS will fire all rules whose conditions match and will execute all of their actions.
-Thus EPIC models can include true parallel cognitive processing; the EPIC cognitive processor is not constrained to be doing only one thing at time.
+The cognitive processor operates cyclically; at the beginning of each cycle, the contents of working memory are updated with the output from perceptual processors and the previous cycle's modifications; at the end of each cycle, commands are sent to the motor processors.
+The duration of a cycle is a standard 50 msec., but EPIC can run in a mode in which the cycle duration is stochastic, with a standard mean value of 50 msec. and all other time parameters scaled to this stochastic value.
+Unlike many other production system architectures, on each cognitive processor cycle, PPS will fire all rules whose conditions match and will execute all of their actions.
+Thus EPIC models can include true parallel cognitive processing; the EPIC cognitive processor is not constrained to be doing only one thing at a time.
 Rather, multiple processing threads can be represented simply as sets of rules that happen to run simultaneously.

-The multiprocessing ability of the cognitive processor, together with the parallel operation of all the perceptualmotor processors, means that EPIC models for multiple task performance do not automatically incorporate a gratuitous assumption of limited central processing capacity.
-Rather, EPIC emphasizes the role of executive process strategies in coordinating perceptual-motor peripherals in order to perform multiple tasks.
-As shown by the detailed quantitative modeling of a variety of multiple-task data reported in Meyer & Kieras (in press-a, b) and Kieras & Meyer (1995), EPIC and its approach to modeling multiple-task performance has excellent empirical support.
-However, for the single-task domain in this paper, only limited use is made of this parallel-processing capability.
+The multiprocessing ability of the cognitive processor, together with the parallel operation of all the perceptual-motor processors, means that EPIC models for multiple task performance do not conform to the traditional assumption of limited central-processing capacity.
+Rather, EPIC emphasizes the role of executive process strategies in coordinating perceptual-motor peripherals and other limited structural resources in order to perform multiple tasks.
+As shown by the detailed quantitative modeling of a variety of multiple-task data reported in Meyer and Kieras [1997a; 1997b] and Kieras and Meyer [1997], EPIC and its approach to modeling multiple-task performance has excellent empirical support.
+However, for the single-task domain in this article, only limited use is made of this parallel-processing capability.

-Working memory.
-The production system working memory is in effect partitioned into several working memories.3 Visual, auditory, and tactile working memory contain the current information produced by the corresponding perceptual processors.
+2.2.2 Working Memory.
+The production system working memory is in effect partitioned into several working memories.
+Visual, auditory, and tactile working memory contain the current information produced by the corresponding perceptual processors.
 The timing and duration characteristics of these forms of working memory were described above.
 Motor working memory contains information about the current state of the motor processors, such as whether a hand movement is in progress.
 This information is updated on every cycle.